 Certificate of coverage

-An illness that lasts a long time or an illness that will never be cured such as diabetes and arthritis.
+An illness that lasts a long time or will never be cured such as diabetes and arthritis.

 You share the cost of health services provided to you by paying a percentage of the charge for the services.